Your referencing must be comprehensive, accurate and consistent.

 This is a footnote style used in Newcastle Law School.
 If you are using EndNote, there is an OSCOLA 4th style available.

-See the Law Library Guide for more information.
+See the Law Subject Guide for more information.